 We may use clinical research organizations to assist in conduct of our clinical trials.
 There are numerous alternative sources to provide these services.
 However, we may face delays outside of our control if these parties do not perform their obligations in a timely or competent fashion or if we are forced to change service providers.
-Any third-party that we hire to conduct clinical trials may also provide services to our competitors, which could compromise the performance of their obligations to us.
-If we experience significant delays in the progress of our clinical trials the commercial prospects for product candidates could be harmed and our ability to generate product revenue would be delayed or prevented.
-In addition, any provider that we retain will be subject to Good Laboratory Practices, or cGLP, and similar foreign standards and we do not have control over compliance with these regulations by these providers.
-Consequently, if these practices and standards are not adhered to by these providers, the development and commercialization of our product candidates could be delayed.
+Any third party that we hire to conduct clinical trials may also provide services to our competitors, which could compromise the performance of their obligations to us.
+If we experience significant delays in the progress of our clinical trials, the commercial prospects for product candidates could be harmed and our ability to generate product revenue would be delayed or prevented.
+In addition, we and any provider that we retain will be subject to Good Clinical Practice, or GCP requirements.
+If GCP and other regulatory requirements are not adhered to by us or our third-party providers, the development and commercialization of our product candidates could be delayed.

-Failure of third parties to manufacture or supply certain components, equipment, disposable devices and other materials used our cell manufacturing process, would impair our cell product development.
+Failure of third parties, including ATEK Medical, LLC, to manufacture or supply certain components, equipment, disposable devices and other materials used in our cell manufacturing process would impair our cell product development.

-We rely solely on third parties such as Sparton Corporation (formerly Astro), Ethox International, Inc., ATEK Medical, LLC, Lonza Group and GenPore to manufacture or supply certain of our devices/manufacturing equipment.
-In addition, we rely solely on third parties such as BioLife and Invitrogen to manufacture and/or supply certain components, equipment, disposable devices and other materials used our cell manufacturing process to develop our cell products.

-It would be difficult to obtain alternate sources of supply for many of these items on a short-term basis.
-If any of our key manufacturers or suppliers fails to perform their respective obligations or if our supply of certain components, equipment, disposable devices and other materials is limited or interrupted, it would impair our ability to manufacture our products which would delay our ability to conduct our clinical trials or market our product candidates on a timely and cost-competitive basis, if at all.
-In addition, pursuant to our Contract Manufacturing and Supply Agreement with ATEK, we are responsible for transferring customer supplied inventory previously held by Moll Industries to ATEK.
-If we fail to transfer this inventory in an efficient or timely manner, this could impact the manufacture of the materials required for our clinical trials and adversely affect our ability to complete our clinical trials and develop and commercialize our products.
+We rely on third parties, including ATEK Medical, LLC, or ATEK, to manufacture and/or supply certain of our devices/manufacturing equipment and to manufacture and/or supply certain components, equipment, disposable devices and other materials used in our cell manufacturing process to develop our cell products.
+ATEK is our sole supplier of cell cassettes for which it would be difficult to obtain alternate sources of supply on a short-term basis.
+If any of our manufacturers or suppliers fails to perform their respective obligations, or if our supply of certain components, equipment, disposable devices and other materials is limited or interrupted, it could impair our ability to manufacture our products, which would delay our ability to conduct our clinical trials or market our product candidates on a timely and cost-competitive basis, if at all.